Alina Anisimova: History

 The Kyrgyz Space Programme was started in March 2018 and consists of a team of nine women students, aged between 17 and 25, that was coached by Anisimova at the start of the project.
 Anisimova is a true hacker, who began to teach herself about computers when she was aged six, by taking apart computer equipment and later following online tutorials.
-The idea for the Kyrgyz Space Programme came from a chance meeting between Alexander MacDonald, a NASA economist who runs the NASA's Emerging Space initiative and a newspaper publisher, Bektour Iskender, who created Kloop, that is known for promoting LGBQT and women rights in Kyrgyzstan.
+The idea for the Kyrgyz Space Programme came from a chance meeting between Alexander MacDonald, a NASA economist who runs the NASA's Emerging Space initiative and a newspaper publisher, Bektour Iskender, who created Kloop, that is known for promoting LGBTQ and women rights in Kyrgyzstan.
 MacDonald suggested to Klopp, the idea of designing a cubesat in Kyrgyzstan.
 She left the project in 2021.